slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_03-too_much_of_the_wrong_kind_of_fun_or_the_object_model_to_the_rescue.rst

 As an aside, it's the Skills, Talents and Perks that separate a P&amp;P RPG from Multiplayer On-Line Role Playing Game (MORPG).
 These require intelligent mediation by the GM, and clever use by the players.
-Nothing beats those :strong:`Clever Use of Skills`\ ™ moments in a well-played game.
+Nothing beats those **Clever Use of Skills**\ ™ moments in a well-played game.